American Forts: East

 CSA Camp Belvidere was located about two miles north near Allen Creek.

 Originally called Battery Bolles, it was rebuilt in 1862.
 It covered one mile of the shoreline on the eastern flank (sea-face), composed of eight seperate batteries (Battery Hedrick two guns, Lenoir Battery two guns, Battery Roland two guns, Purdie Battery one gun, Battery Bolles two guns, Columbiad Battery six guns, Cumberland Battery one gun, Battery Meade four guns), and one-third mile of land defense on the northern flank (land-face) (27 guns, including Shepherd's Battery four guns, a two-gun demilune covering the main sallyport, two guns covering the River Road sallyport, and the Northeast Bastion two guns).
-The 43-foot high two-gun Mound Battery (aka Battery Lamb (1)) was the southern anchor on the sea-face.
-Traces remain.
+The 43-foot high two-gun Mound Battery (aka Battery Lamb (1)) was the southern anchor on the sea-face (traces remain).
 Battery Holland provided a land defense on the northern flank.
 This fort was the last major stronghold of the Confederacy and was not captured until after several Union attempts in January 1865.
 It kept the Cape Fear River clear of Union ships.
-Most of the sea-face has eroded into the sea, as well as the Northeast Bastion.
+Most of the fort's sea-face has eroded into the sea, as well as the Northeast Bastion, especially after the 1946 hurricane.
+A stone revetment was constructed along the shore in 1995 to prevent further erosion.
 Shepherd's Battery and the palisades on the north flank have been reconstructed.
-The visitor center is located outside the land-face in the WWII airstrip.
+The visitor center is located outside the fort's land-face in the former WWII airstrip.

-Camp Wyatt (1) was located two miles north of the fort, along with a hospital and commissary.
+Camp Wyatt (1) was a camp of instruction and muster located one and one-half miles north of the fort, along with a hospital and commissary.
 Camp Badger (2) was also located nearby.
-Three miles north along the shore was Flag Pond Battery, or Battery Anderson.
+Three miles north along the shore was Flag Pond Battery, or Battery Anderson (no remains).
 Guarding the entrance to New Inlet was once Battery (or Fort) Buchanan, a four-gun elliptical earthwork at the tip of Federal (Confederate) Point.
 Remnants are still extant near the present-day ferry terminal.
 There was also Zeke's Island Battery (two guns) to the south of Federal Point (the site no longer exists as it did then).
 New Inlet has since shoaled over (now "The Basin").

 ¤¤ TEMPORARY HARBOR DEFENSES of WILMINGTON